-From the discussion held in the JTPF meeting of March 2009 it can be concluded that generally the costs listed in this table can be considered as incurred for the parent company benefit.
-However the JTPF concluded that the analysis will always request to raise the following questions : is it benefitting the whole group, does it benefit the parent company only, should it be allocated out to the subsidiaries, or should it be considered to benefit to a certain subsidiary?.
+From the discussion held in the JTPF meeting of March 2009 it can be concluded that generally the costs listed in this table can be considered as incurred for the benefit of the parent company.
+However the JTPF concluded that the analysis will always require that the following questions be raised in relation to each cost listed: is it benefitting the whole group, does it benefit the parent company only, should it be allocated out to the subsidiaries, or should it be considered to benefit to a certain subsidiary?
 Therefore only a case by case approach can be taken.

 Description of costs to be considered as shareholder costs.
 Comments 1 a.
-Costs of activities relating to the juridical structure of the parent company itself such as: 2 2 a.1. costs for the meeting of shareholders of the parent company, including advertising costs Shareholder costs 3 a.2. costs for the issuing of shares of the parent company Shareholder costs 4 a.4. cost of the board of directors of the parent company that is associated with the statutory duties of a director as a member of the board of directors.
-The 1984 OECD Report admits that board members may perform activities that are to the benefit of the subsidiaries so that only part of the cost relating to the board of directors may be regarded as shareholders' costs.
-This may be the case when one or more director(s) have qualifications and skills that go beyond the mere holding function and include know- how and skills which are pertinent to the business of the subsidiaries.
-JTPF conclusions: A case by case approach is always appropriate because a director or board member could perform activities (partly or
+Costs of activities relating to the juridical structure of the parent company itself such as: 4 2 a.1. costs for the meeting of shareholders of the parent company, including advertising costs Shareholder costs 3 a.2. costs for the issuing of shares of the parent company Shareholder costs 4 a.4. cost of the board of directors of the parent company that is associated with the statutory duties of a director as a member of the board of directors.
+The 1984 OECD Report admits that board members may perform activities that are to the benefit of the subsidiaries so that only part of the cost relating to the board of directors may be regarded as shareholder costs.
+This may be the case when one or more director(s) have qualifications and skills that go beyond the mere holding function and include knowhow and skills which are pertinent to the business of the subsidiaries.
+JTPF conclusions: A case by case approach is always appropriate because a director or board member could perform activities (partly or totally) for the specific benefit of a (some) subsidiary (ies) and thus could need to be allocated.
+5 a.5. costs for the compliance of the parent with the tax law (tax returns, bookkeeping, etc.) Shareholder costs 6 b.
+Costs relating to reporting requirements of the parent company including the consolidation of reports: 5 Shareholder costs 7 b.1. costs for the financial reports of the parent; Shareholder costs 8 b.2. costs for the consolidated financial statements of the group; Targeted costs: all costs that are necessary for consolidation at whatever level.
+It might be for the parent company or the subsidiary and the question is who benefits.
+There might be a parallel benefit for the subsidiaries but consolidation is the activity of the group as such.
+Some members explained that in practice local costs for the subsidiaries are not passed on to the parent because it would be too costly to identify and to isolate those costs.
+9 b.3. costs for the application and compliance with cross-border tax consolidation.
+Tax legislation of some Member States provide for cross-border tax consolidation that requires the parent company to collect information from the subsidiaries and comply with formal requirements such as (although under rare circumstances the subsidiary company may receive a benefit from the consolidation, such as the elimination of withholding taxes. that would otherwise apply in the country of the parent company on payments made by the parent company)

-2 1995 Guidelines, para 7.10, lett. a.
+4 1995 Guidelines, para 7.10, lett. a.